Mesothelioma Lawsuit

 These bankruptcy trusts contain an estimated $30 billion today.
 You may be able to access a portion of this money by filing a claim with the help of a mesothelioma lawyer.

-The average lawsuit awards $1 million if it settles and between $5 million and $11.4 million through a mesothelioma verdict.
-Each case is different — and many cases have awarded more than these averages.
+The average mesothelioma lawsuit settlement awards $1 million, and mesothelioma verdicts typically award between $5 million and $11.4 million.
+Each case is different — and some cases have awarded more than these averages.

 Get a better idea of your case’s potential value by contacting the office of a mesothelioma attorney.
 Call (877) 450-8973 right now to get started.